Takahiro Yamada (musician): Music career

 While Gotoh acts the main songwriter of the band, Yamada has composed music for certain songs, such as After Dark, Re:Re:, Siren and Sore dewa, Mata Ashita.
-He retains a degree in literature and his favourite bands are The Beatles, Oasis, The Smashing Pumpkins and Pet Shop Boys.

 Yamada also contribute for other musician projects.
 In 2014, he arranged a song for Rina Katahira, "HIGH FIVE" and performed together with his bandmate Kita.
 In 2021, he composed and arranged Nacherry's debut single "Fortune Teller" and performed together with his bandmate Ijichi.

+Personal life

+Yamada has a degree in literature and his favourite bands are The Beatles, Oasis, The Smashing Pumpkins and Pet Shop Boys.